angular/angular/aio/tools/example-zipper/README.md

 {
   ...
   "removeSystemJsConfig": true,
-  "type": "webpack"
+  "type": "testing"
 }
 ```

-This would generate a zip for a webpack application and it will also remove everything related with
+This would generate a zip for a testing application and it will also remove everything related with
 SystemJS.

 ## Executing the zip generation